 Allow the baked donuts to cool for about ten minutes, then place the pan over a cookie sheet or other clean surface.
 Tap the pan against the cookie sheet, or hit the bottom of the pan with a spoon.
 The donuts should fall out.

 You can freeze these if you need to.
 If you freeze them, I would recommend doing that before they are frosted.
 Wrap them in plastic wrap and store in a freezer bag.
 They should stay fresh in the freezer for up to three months.

 Disclosure: This post contains affiliate links.

-These vegan donuts are topped with a delicious berry frosting!
+These tender vegan donuts are topped with a delicious berry frosting!
 This is an easy vegan breakfast or dessert to try this weekend.

 For the donuts: